 the feet of the effigy are clearly apparent,

 although the head is more difficult to

-visualize.
-It is worth noting, though, that the
+It is worth noting that the placement of the

 Other mounds at the site include Mounds B